THE WHITE COLLAR DEFENSE AND COMPLIANCE GROUP

 Experienced Criminal Defense Lawyers Defending Charges of White Collar Crimes

-As a Pennsylvania firm with Washington capabilities, Crisp and Associates can provide world-class assistance in establishing and managing internal compliance, ethics, personnel, employee training, and corporate government programs unique to your business that should help prevent matters that could initiate a government investigation, and help mitigate consequences if the government does knock on your door.
+As a Pennsylvania firm with Washington capabilities, Crisp and Associates can provide world-class assistance in establishing and managing internal compliance, ethics, personnel, employee training, and corporate government programs unique to your business that should help prevent matters that could initiate a government investigation and help mitigate consequences if the government does knock on your door.
 In many instances, we have attorneys who have been in your shoes.
 Our attorneys have established and monitored ethics programs; conducted hundreds of personnel misconduct investigations; set, monitored, and executed securities compliance programs; reviewed budgets and programs to find billions of dollars in excess spending; and represented clients whose names, faces, and actions were the lead story at the top of every hour in the 24-hour news cycle and the butt of jokes on the late-night talk shows.
 In addition, we have represented individuals facing numerous indictments related to white-collar crimes.
 Some of the more common are discussed below.

 Fraud